Yana Gupta: Career

 She started her modelling career at the age of 16, and after graduating in Park Architecture and Gardening, she moved to continue her modelling career in Japan.
-She later moved to India, spending her first years at ashram of Rajneesh in Pune, where she married artist Satyakam Gupta, changing her last name to Gupta.
+She later moved to India, spending her first years at ashram of Osho in Pune, where she married artist Satyakam Gupta, changing her last name to Gupta.

 In 2001, she entered the Indian modelling industry and became the brand ambassador of the largest Indian cosmetic brand, Lakme.
 In 2002, she made her first appearance in Bollywood with the song "Babuji Zara Dheere Chalo" in the film Dum.
 She also appeared in an item song in Venkatesh's Gharshana.

 In 2009, Gupta released a book on health, How To Love Your Body And Get The Body You Love.
 She also released a music album.
 In 2011, she again appeared in an item song for the movie Murder 2.

-In 2010, Gupta was criticized after she was pictured without her underwear at a children's charity event, which she described as a wardrobe malfunction but was characterized by some commentators as a publicity stunt.

 She performed in the Bigg Boss 6 finale.
 She reached the finale of Jhalak Dikhhla Jaa but lost to Meiyang Chang.

 After participating in various TV shows, she appeared again in the film Dassehra (2018) in the item song "Joganiya".